gbowne1/ProgrammerNotes/configure-eslint.md

 "parser" are configurations for the parser and choosing the parser you will be using.  "babel" is probably the most common parser.

-"paserOptions" are options to configure the parser.
+"parserOptions" are options to configure the parser.

 "globals" - Specifies additional global variables that are predefined.
 This can be useful for defining global variables that are not defined in the current file but are used elsewhere